 Barrow, Alaska – A glimpse into North America’s Northernmost city in winter and to see what it really looks like.

-After four stunning days in Fairbanks, I had had enough of the northern lights and was ready to explore other distinct parts of Alaska.
+After four stunning days in Fairbanks, I was ready to explore other distinct parts of Alaska.
 I had discovered on my first trip to Alaska that it is impossible to cross out Barrow, the northernmost city of America, on my destination list, especially when had I come this far.
 Therefore, when my friends back in Hawaii told me that Barrow was extremely cold and dark in March, it piqued my curiosity of what the winter in Arctic Circle really looks like.

 I finally caught a glimpse of Barrow outside the airport.
 It was morning in mid- winter.
 The city had already made it through its winter solstice and was bright enough to greet its new arrivals.
 It is a small Eskimo village down in the northernmost corner of America.
 My first impression of Barrow comes down to a dirt road, several one story buildings and pure white snow.